 Overview

-Tonsil cancer is an abnormal growth of cells that forms in a tonsil.
-Your tonsils are two oval-shaped pads in the back of your mouth that are part of your body's germ-fighting immune system.
+Tonsil cancer is a growth of cells that starts in a tonsil.
+The tonsils are two oval-shaped pads in the back of the mouth.
+They help the immune system fight germs.

-Tonsil cancer can cause difficulty swallowing and a sensation that something is caught in your throat.
-Tonsil cancer is often diagnosed late in the disease, when cancer has spread to nearby areas, such as the lymph nodes in the neck.
+Tonsil cancer can cause difficulty swallowing.
+It may make it feel like something is caught in the throat.
+Tonsil cancer is often diagnosed late in the disease.
+Often, the cancer has spread to nearby areas, such as the lymph nodes in the neck.

 Treatments for tonsil cancer include surgery, radiation therapy and chemotherapy.